jsheppard95/PyBer_Analysis/README.md

 - Suburban: $39.50
 - Urban: $16.57

-While the total fares in urban cities is higher than that of urban and suburban ones, we see the total number of drivers plays a larger effect and causes the average fare per driver to be highest in rural cities.
+While the total fares in urban cities is higher than that of suburban and rural ones, we find the total number of drivers has a greater effect on the average fare per driver, causing it to be highest in rural cities.

 ## Summary
 This analysis shows that urban cities have higher rideshare activity